AMR 35: Production

-By 22 February 1936 thirty AMR 35s had been produced; twenty more were being worked on.
-By the end of June 1936 production numbers had reached 76 tanks, 41 of which had been delivered.
-At that moment however, a very serious reliability problem emerged that was to slow down production considerably.
-Many mechanical parts proved to be too weak; especially the Cleveland differentials were not capable of taking the stress loads caused by the high speed of the tank.
+By 22 February 1936, thirty AMR 35s had been produced; twenty more were being worked on.
+By the end of June 1936, production numbers had reached 76 tanks, 41 of which had been delivered.
+At that moment, however, a very serious reliability problem emerged that was to slow down production considerably.
+Many mechanical parts proved to be too weak; especially the Cleveland differentials, which were not capable of taking the stress loads caused by the tank's high speed.
 Much of the factory capacity in 1937 was used to rebuild and modify the entire first production batch of 92.
-On 8 April 1937 Renault was forced to submit two modified vehicles — one of each of the two main versions — for acceptance as "prototypes".
-This upgrading project did not result in a very reliable vehicle though: in October the Ministry of War was amazed to find out that out of 43 vehicles, of which the differential had already been replaced five times, six were again in need of a new one.
+On 8 April 1937, Renault was forced to submit two modified vehicles — one of each of the two main versions — for acceptance as "prototypes".
+This upgrading project did not result in a very reliable vehicle though: in October, the Ministry of War was amazed to find out that out of 43 vehicles, of which the differential had already been replaced five times, six were again in need of a new one.

-From August 1937 the 75 gun tanks of the second and third series were taken into production.
+From August 1937, the 75 gun tanks of the second and third series were taken into production.
 The first five of these were only delivered between 3 and 5 May 1938, the next ten between 2 and 3 June.
-On 27 July 56 had been produced and 34 delivered.
+On 27 July, 56 had been produced and 34 delivered.
 The penultimate delivery was on 21 November, the last vehicles were probably produced just before the end of 1938.
 The second and third batch incorporated the improvements made in 1937 on the first batch but also featured some unique modifications such as a Synchromesh gear box and reinforced chassis girders in the front of the vehicle to ensure a sufficient frame rigidity: a severe distortion had occurred on the earlier vehicles.

-The AMR 35 vehicles remained very unreliable: on 1 January 1939 only 129 chassis of all subtypes were present in the combat units, the others being centrally repaired or having been sent back to the factory.
-Due to the structural delays and technical problems it had been decided in 1937 to eventually discontinue AMR 35 production and to supplement the existing vehicles by a more reliable and powerfully armed new armoured car, the AMR Gendron-SOMUA.
+The AMR 35 vehicles remained very unreliable: on 1 January 1939, only 129 chassis of all subtypes were present in the combat units, the others being centrally repaired or having been sent back to the factory.
+Due to the structural delays and technical problems, in 1937, it had been decided to eventually discontinue AMR 35 production and to supplement the existing vehicles by a more reliable and powerfully armed new armoured car, the AMR Gendron-SOMUA.

 For Renault, the entire AMR project had been a financial disaster.
-On 16 November 1938 he begged the government to be exonerated from the contractual fines, pointing out that he had already, on his expense, twice completely replaced the gear wheels on all vehicles and additionally all transmissions and front axles.
+On 16 November 1938, he begged the government to be exonerated from the contractual fines, pointing out that he had already, on his expense, twice completely replaced the gear wheels on all vehicles and additionally all transmissions and front axles.